 Look at you.
-You should be disgusted with yourself, you know that?
-Father's Day is this Sunday, and you still haven't bought a gift for the man who brought you into this world.
-Tsk tsk tsk!
+You should be disgusted with yourself.
+Father's Day is this Sunday, and you still haven't bought a gift for the man who helped bring you into this world?
+Tsk tsk tsk.

-Lucky for you, we've got a few last-minute gift ideas that pop will love.
+Lucky for you, we've got a few last-minute gift ideas that pop just might love.
 Plus, it might actually look like you put some thought and effort into picking them out, despite buying them only days in advance.

 Check them out below, you forgetful little punk!

 If dad already has everything he needs, he'll always appreciate food.
 Surprise him with a homemade dessert, or order up a whole barbecue feast and bring it to his house.
-If it's not too late, you can also try booking a table at his favorite restaurant or steakhouse.
-And, if it is too late, print him out a generous gift certificate from a fancier restaurant and let him choose when he'd like to go.
-(Reuters)
+Depending on which dining options are available in your part of the country, you can also try booking a table at his favorite restaurant or steakhouse.
+Or, print him out a generous gift certificate from a soon-to-reopen eatery and let him choose when he'd like to go.

 We don't know your father, but we're guessing his face grows hair.
 And you can bet he's sick and tired of buying expensive razors to shave it all off.
 Dollar Shave Club, The Art of Shaving, and even Gilette offer monthly subscription services that can take care of all that dirty work for dad, and deliver high-quality razors (and other shaving needs) straight to his door.

 Dad gets stressed out just like the rest of us, and what he needs is a proper massage to beat those knots out of his aching back.
-This year, find a local spa that offers gift certificates and buy your father a nice rub-down, preferably at a place that also has a steamy sauna to relax in beforehand.
+If dad is comfortable getting a massage in a face mask, find a local spa that offers gift certificates and buy your father a nice rub-down, preferably at a place that also has a steamy sauna to relax in beforehand.

 Ever since you can remember, your father has played the same lottery numbers: your birthday, your mom's birthday, your siblings' birthdays, and his old jersey number from back when he claims to have played some sort of sport in high school.
 On Father's Day, surprise him by buying a year's worth of those tickets in advance.
-Several states offer subscriptions which you fill out (and also pay for) online.
+Several states offer subscriptions that you can fill out (and also purchase) online.
 Plus, if dad wins big, he'll probably share.